On 23 June 2016, 51% of the British population voted to leave the EU. But what did that mean for digital accessibility?

 The EU Directive ‘The Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018’ on the accessibility of public sector websites and mobile applications was published in October 2016 and was mandated to be transposed into UK law by 23 September 2018.

-This directive aims to ensure that the accessibility and inclusivity of public sector websites and mobile apps is improved, with all public sectors website having to be accessible by 2020.
+This directive aims to ensure that the accessibility and inclusivity of public sector websites and mobile apps are improved, with all public sectors website having to be accessible by 2020.

 Making a website or mobile app accessible means removing any barriers that prevent an individual from using or accessing the information provided.